Do I Really Need to Detox?

 Methadone and Clonidine

 Methadone and Clonidine are both drugs used to lessen the effects of withdrawal.
 Methadone is a narcotic and is primarily used to help with heroin withdrawal.
 It stays in the body for longer than other medications and helps the symptoms of withdrawal to subside and can lessen the inclination to use again.
 Clonidine is used to detox from several substances including opiates and even methadone.
 Clonidine works by decreasing the amount of adrenaline in your system, which helps subdue the effects of withdrawal.
+There are even more medications out there that can help with withdrawal symptoms and detoxification.
+Some medications can even help with rapid detoxing or overdoses.
+Only a licensed physician can properly prescribe medications to help with your detox and withdrawal symptoms.

 Someone I Know Needs Medical Detox – How Can I Help?

+There are a few ways to help someone in need of medical detox.
+First, and foremost, they will need your support.
+As a friend or relative, you can provide the kind of emotional support that helps them make the decisions necessary to ease the start to recovery.
 You can also help your loved one find a rehabilitation center that offers medical detox.
 This process will likely require some encouragement, as it is often difficult for people to realize they have a problem.
 However, the best thing you can do is to help them find the treatment they need without judgment.
 Detoxing and the recovery from substance use disorder can be very difficult to get through, and the support and understanding of family and friends can be a welcome comfort to the people struggling with substance use disorder.

 Take Our “Do I Need Detox” Quiz

 Detox can be a difficult process, both physically and emotionally, and it should always be done under the supervision of a licensed physician.
 Detox is often seen as the first step in recovery from substance use disorder, although it is not always necessary.
+Do you or someone you know may need medical detox?
+Utilize our ‘Do I Need Detox?’ quiz above.